docker/docs/content/get-started/06_bind_mounts.md

 7. In **Container path**, specify `/app`.
 8. Select **Run**.

-You can watch the container logs using Docker Desktop
+You can watch the container logs using Docker Desktop.

 1. Select **Containers** in Docker Desktop.
 2. Select your container name.